 Career fairs and other recruiting events are a great opportunity to meet representatives of companies looking to hire talented employees—including Illinois Tech students and graduates.
-At career fairs you also can get tips about finding a great job from students who are getting ready to graduate or alumni who are back to recruit more outstanding talent.
-See our Events page or log into Handshake to see upcoming recruitment events!
+At career fairs you can also get insights from alumni who are back to recruit talented Scarlet Hawks for their companies.
+See our Events page or log into Handshake to see upcoming fairs & recruitment events!

 Campus-Wide Career Fairs at Illinois Tech

 Our campus-wide career fairs are held each semester.
-They are two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.
-View photos from previous Career Fairs on our Flickr account.
+They are usually two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.

-What can you do to prepare for virtual career fairs?
+What can you do to prepare for career fairs?

 - Do your research.
 Browse the Virtual Career Fair online space to become familiar with how it works.
 Review the participating employers and what types of jobs they have available.
 Go to company websites and social media pages to see if they've had any recent news releases.
 This will help you be more savvy and energized in the conversation and showcase why you're a good fit for the job.

 - Update your résumé and social media accounts.
 Make sure your current resume is uploaded to Handshake and has been approved by Career Services staff prior to the event.
 Make sure it's clear, concise, and up-to-date.
 Have a copy handy for you to refer to during interviews.
 Be sure to scrub your online profiles of any “unprofessional” posts or photos.

 - Type some notes.
 Save some time and prepare your introduction and pre-write some questions in advance.
 (Ask about the company culture, upcoming changes, special projects, etc.)